 Stroll around with a camera: the beautiful landscape will mesmerize you to spend the whole day here.
 Magnificent views will convince you that this is indeed a holy land.

-Hours: Normal operation hours planned for 2018 (December to March will be operated as WHITE SEASON)
+- Hours: Normal operation hours planned (December to March will be operated as WHITE SEASON)

-*Shops, cafes will have different operations hours depending on the facility and season.
-Please check the website.
+- Closed: Always open during the lavender season (*Shops, cafes will have different operations hours depending on the facility and season.
+Please check the website.)

-2. Choei Lavender Farm - Ride the Ski Lift and View Lavender Flower Fields from Above
+2. Choei Lavender Farm: View Lavender Flower Fields From Above!

-After Farm Tomita, head on over to Choei Lavender Farm, which is about a three minute drive away.
+After Farm Tomita, head on over to Choei Lavender Farm, which is about a three-minute drive away.
 This is a hidden gem for viewing lavender.
-Hop on the ski lift and view the lavender fields on the slope!
-(Round trip fair: high school students and up, 300 yen; elementary and middle school, 200 yen)
+Hop on the ski lift and see these Furano flower fields on the slope!

 Enjoy the view going up the slope and once at the top look back to see the magnificent vista!

 Beyond the lavender field sprawled across the slope is a rural landscape and the Tokachi Mountain range.
 Make sure to stop by after visiting Farm Tomita: this view is a must!

 It is possible to walk up and down the slope, however, we strongly recommend the ski lift.
 Sure, it is easier to get to the top, but the ride down is refreshing!

 There are 4 types of lavenders here, the early blooming Noushi Hayazaki, the late bloomer Okamurasaki, the white lavender Misetosekka, and the larger Lavandin.